Skip to main content

 If a Plugin has the single-use flag, it can only be applied once to your Infrastructure.

-• In the 'Name resources to use later' field: If the Plugin you selected was created with Schema v.2 and has a generated Connection Interface, you must name it here.
+• 'Name resources to use later' field: If the Plugin was created with Schema v.2 and generates a Connection Interface, name it here.

-• In the 'Required Resources' field: If the Plugin you selected was created with Schema v.2 and requires a Connection Interface, you must select one here.
-To do this, click on the input field.
+• 'Required Resources' field: If the Plugin was created with Schema v.2 and requires a Connection Interface, select one here by clicking on the field.

-• A list of provisioned Connection Interfaces should appear.
-You have two options:
+• A list of provisioned Connection Interfaces will appear.
+You can:

 caution

-If the Plugin was created using Schema v3, the text in the input fields for generated or required Connection Interfaces is defined by the person who developed the Plugin.
-Therefore, these texts may vary and do not follow a fixed standard.
+If the Plugin uses Schema v3, input texts for Connection Interfaces are defined by the Plugin developer.
+They may vary and do not follow a fixed standard.
+Refer to the specific Plugin documentation for details.

 info

-• If contexts are defined, some or all variables may already be pre-filled.
-Mandatory variables cannot be changed.
+• If contexts are defined, some variables may be pre-filled and locked.

 caution

-The Infrastructure deployment will only occur at this stage if your organization has configured deployment via Runtime Self-Hosted.
+The Infrastructure deployment (cloud provisioning) will only occur automatically at this stage if your organization has configured deployment via Runtime Self-Hosted.

 info